-And you know what?
-He’s absolutely right.
-These days, sales managers are often expected to sell in addition to coaching their team to higher levels of performance.
-Add intense administrative responsibilities, often differing expectations between corporate and sales people and – whew!
+As a sales manager, when was the last time you thought, “Well, I have all this extra time on my hands.
+Guess I’ll spend it coaching my team”?
+I’m guessing...never.
+Sales managers are often expected to sell in addition to coaching their team to higher levels of performance.
+Throw in the hyper-pace of today’s work environment, a global labor shortage, increasing IT and administrative responsibilities, differing expectations between corporate and sales people and – Whew!
 No wonder sales management can be a tough gig.

 We know that Organizations can gain a 29% increase in topline salesforce performance due to the skills of sales managers, independent of the skills of their salespeople.